Giannasaurus/Web-Development-Practices/README.md

 I'm open to critique and feedback.
 I'm still a beginner, so I know some of my code may be quite messy to read, contain a lot of redundancies, and not as efficient as an experienced developer would.
 So feel free to post a comment where my code can be improved!
 Thank you.

+Note: For reference, I use an online IDE called Replit.

 ## Geeky-star @github
 * Colorful-Footer
 * Collapsing-Header